-Air leaking from Russian side of International Space Station
+Air leak temporarily patched at International Space Station

 CAPE CANAVERAL, Fla.
-(AP) — A small air leak has developed on the Russian side of the International Space Station.
+(AP) — Astronauts scrambled Thursday to patch a tiny hole that was allowing air to leak from the Russian side of the International Space Station.

-NASA and Russian space officials stressed Thursday that the six astronauts are in no danger.
-But both the crew and ground controllers are working hard to isolate the leak.
+NASA and Russian space officials stressed the six astronauts were in no danger.

-Russian officials say the pressure leak was detected Wednesday night and may be the result of a micrometeorite strike.
-It’s believed to be in the most recent Soyuz capsule docked at the space station.
-This Soyuz — one of two up there — arrived at the orbiting lab in June with three astronauts.
-It’s their ride home, too, come December.
+The leak was detected Wednesday night — possibly from a micrometeorite strike — resulting in a small loss of cabin pressure.
+It was traced to a hole about 2 millimeters (less than one-tenth of an inch) across in the most recent Soyuz capsule docked at the space station.

-The 250-mile-high outpost is home to three Americans, two Russians and one German.
+Thursday morning, the crew taped over the hole, slowing the leak.
+Flight controllers monitored the cabin pressure while working to come up with a better long-term solution.

 Most Read Local Stories